 Our final juicing metric, Leafy Greens, is also responsible for 20% of the total score.
 We tested with wheatgrass, curly-leaf kale, and spinach to test the performance of each product, with the Omega delivering an excellent performance, earning a 9 out of 10 and claiming the top spot, as shown below.

 The Omega did an absolutely phenomenal job at juicing wheatgrass, generating 5 mL of liquid — the most out of any juicer.
 It carried its outstanding performance into our kale test, again having the highest yield out of any of the other products we tested.
 However, the kale juice did have a non-trivial amount of foam on the surface.
 For the third test, the Omega again produced the top result, delivering an unmatched performance at juicing spinach.
 This product generated about 40 mL more juice than the average, though it was again a bit foamy.

 For the remaining 15% of the score, we assessed the difficulty in cleaning the juicer.
 The Omega is exceptionally easy to clean, again tying for the top score of 9 out of 10.
-The chart below shows how this compares to the rest of the appliances that we looked at.

 All of the components are a breeze to wash manually, including the filter.
 This task is made even easier by the high-quality cleaning tool included that looks to be very durable.
 Unfortunately, the various components of the Omega are not rated as dishwasher-safe, so you are limited to hand-washing.

 The Omega J8006 isn't really a good value pick, as it is one of the most expensive options of the group, with other products giving you a much better bang for the buck.